When I look back on 2019, it’ll be categorized as a year of change. The most notable changes include:

 We did well (you can ask me about some of our growth stats), but acquisitions around the A>B stage is a common outcome for startups like us, especially due to how capital intensive lending businesses are.
 Our outcome (pretty classic acquihire) was certainly better than many startups who just have to fold up shop, but it also fell short of early investors and employees hopes, dreams, and potential.
 Although going from a ~40 person startup to a 5,000+ employee publicly-traded company overnight was an abrupt change, it wasn’t a new environment for most of us.
 (As an aside, I strongly believe spending time at small and large companies is valuable regardless of your job function.)

 2019 brought the Blispay years of my life to an end, which has been challenging to accept.
 Not only because of how much I loved the company and my teammates but because we lost both of my wife’s parents to cancer during those years.
 The end of Blispay felt (and sometimes still feels like) the end of much more than just another startup.

 ‘Life awakenings’ happen to almost everyone, just at different times in their lives.
 We’re currently in our early 30s.
 All of the stress, care-taking, and ultimately the losses resulted in my wife, and I am re-committing to prioritizing self-improvement and creating new, positive experiences.
-That’s why we moved south to a beach town after spending most of our lives in Baltimore.
+That’s why we moved south to a beach town after spending most of our lives in Maryland.
 The fate of Blispay was unknown for a short while, so we used that time as a catalyst to move (although now I work remotely for our acquirer).

-We’ve been here for a few months and it has been everything we were hoping it would… relaxing, new, exciting, different, calm…
+We’ve been here for a few months and it has been everything we were hoping for… relaxing, new, exciting, different, calm…

 We’re both planning on continuing our focus on self-improvement and our health in 2020.
 While it’s effortless for my wife to be healthy, I have to try a lot harder.
 In 2019: